Sully Sullenberger: Early life

 Chesley Burnett Sullenberger III was born January 23, 1951, in Denison, Texas.
-His father was a descendant of Swiss-German immigrants named Sollenberger.
-He has one sister, Mary.
-The street on which he grew up in Denison was named after his mother's family.
+His father was a descendant of Swiss-German immigrants named Sollenberger (modern spelling is Sollberger) from Wynigen, Switzerland.
+He has one younger sister, Mary.
+The street on which he grew up was named after his mother's family.
 According to his sister, Sullenberger built model planes and aircraft carriers during his childhood; she says he became interested in flying after seeing military jets from an Air Force base near his house.
 He went to school in Denison and was consistently on the 99th percentile in every academic category.

-When he was 11 years old, his IQ was deemed high enough that he was allowed to join Mensa International.
+At age 11, his IQ was deemed high enough that he was allowed to join Mensa International.
 In high school, he was the president of the Latin club, a first chair flutist, and an honor student.
-He was an active member of the Waples Memorial United Methodist Church in Denison.
+He was an active member of the Waples Memorial United Methodist Church.
 He graduated from Denison High School in 1969, near the top of his class of about 350.
-At 16, Sullenberger learned to fly in an Aeronca Champion 7DC from a private airstrip near his home.
-He said that the training he received from a local flight instructor influenced his aviation career for the rest of his life.
+At 16, Sullenberger learned to fly in an Aeronca Champion 7DC at a private airstrip near his home.
+He said that the training he received from a local flight instructor influenced his aviation career.

 Sullenberger earned a Bachelor of Science degree in psychology and basic sciences from the United States Air Force Academy.
-He also earned a master's degree in industrial-organizational psychology from Purdue University in 1973 and a Master of Public Administration from the University of Northern Colorado in 1979.
+He earned a master's degree in industrial-organizational psychology from Purdue University in 1973 and a Master of Public Administration from University of Northern Colorado in 1979.